forrestjs/forrestjs/gitbook/howto/my-first-feature/030-forrestjs-app-lifecycle/README.md

 // > feature 1
 ```

-This happens because the `$INIT_FEATURE` hooks is always fired _before_ the `$START_FEATURE` one.
+This happens because the `$INIT_FEATURE` Lifecycle Extension is always fired _before_ the `$START_FEATURE` one.

-> Use the lifecycle hooks if you want to guarantee a proper timing in the execution of your logic.
+> Use the Lifecycle Extensions if you want to guarantee proper timing in the execution of your logic.

 ---